Mavignate/OxyMusic-Server/README.md

 1. Download release for your operating system.
 2. unpack
-3. Run the server by entering 'java -jar OxyMusic-Server.jar' in the command line.
+3. Run the server by entering 'java -jar OxyMusic-Server.jar' in the command line (server is running on port: 1250 using http protocol).

 ## Contributors